Conservatives push back on Washington’s COVID-19 restrictions with protests and legislation

 Demonstrators will seek to enter the closed Capitol each day, but, “We’re not there to cause trouble, we’re not there to break down doors, to occupy the building,” Miller said.
 “We’re there simply to observe our constitutional right.”

 Miller’s demonstration comes as tensions during political protests at the Capitol have gradually escalated.
-Shootings have occurred during two political clashes earlier this month around the Capitol.
+Shootings have occurred during two political clashes last month around the Capitol.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.